-The semi-empirical regime relation established by Gaurav et al. (2017) and remote sensing images can be used to obtain a first order estimate of the formative discharge of any river in the Himalayan Foreland.
-The regime equation used here is based on threshold theory and instantaneous measurements in of hydraulic geometry of individual threads of various braided and meandering rivers.
-These measurements were acquired during the period when rivers of the Himalayan Foreland usually flow at their formative discharge (Roy and Sinha, 2014).
+The semi-empirical regime relation established by Gaurav et al. (2017) and remote sensing images can be used to obtain a first order estimate of the formative discharge of a view in the Himalayan Foreland.
+The regime equation used here is based on threshold theory and instantaneous measurements of hydraulic geometry of individual threads of various braided and meandering rivers.
+These asurements were acquired during the period when rivers of the Himalayan Foreland usually flow at their formative discharge (Roy and Sinha, 2014).
 Therefore, this regime equation only provides an estimate of the formative discharge, and it can not capture the instantaneous variations of discharge.
-On the other hand, as this regime relation is established from the measurements in braided and meandering rivers, it can be used to estimate the discharge in a river of any planform.
+On the other hand, as this regime relation is established from the measurements in braided and meandering rivers, it can be used to estimate the disc g in a river of any planform.
 It is especially useful and relevant for braided rivers that present several difficulties for the measurement of discharge in the field.
-As this regime equation is generalized and independent of any specific location, Our regime equation requires only one parameter (grain-size) to estimate discharge from width measurements.
-It can be obtained easily from field measurements in the field.
-Since our regime equation is established from measurement of a wide range of channels spanning over the Ganga and Brahmaputra plains, we believe it can be used to estimate discharge at any location obtain the first order estimate of formative discharge of rivers in the Himalayan Foreland by just measuring the their channel width on satellite or aerial images.

-Using this our semi-empirical regime equation and satellite images of Landsat and sentinel-1 missions, we have estimated the discharge of six major rivers in the Himalayan Foreland (Brahmaputra, Chenab, Ganga, Indus, Kosi, and Teesta).
+Our regime equation requires only one parameter (grain-size) to estimate discharge from width measurements.
+It

+- can be obtained easily from field measurements in the field.
+Since our regime equation is established from measurement of a wide range of channels spanning over the Ganga and Brahmaputra plains, we believe it can be used to obtain the first order estimate of formative discharge of rivers in the Himalayan Foreland by just measuring their channel width on satellite or aerial images. - Using our semi-empirical regime equation and satellite images of Landsat and sentinel-1 missions, we have estimated the discharge of six major rivers in the Himalayan Foreland (Brahmaputra, Chenab, Ganga, Indus, Kosi, and Teesta).
 Our estimated discharges closely compare with the average annual discharge measured at the nearest gauging stations.
 This first-order agreement although encouraging, requires further research to improve the degree of agreement between measured and estimated discharges.
-Better resolution One of the main source of uncertainty in discharge estimate is due to the error in the measurement of thread's width.
+One of the main source of uncertainty in discharge estimate is due to the error in the measurement of thread's - 340 width.
 This depends on the image resolution and accuracy of the algorithm used for extraction of river pixels from remote sensing images.
 A better resolution remote sensing images would most likely minimise the uncertainty and improve the agreement between estimated and in-situ discharge.
-Several reasons may explain the observed uncertainties and eall for future work.
 Further our regime equation established for Himalayan rivers is based on a simple physical mechanism that explains the geometry of alluvial channels.
 We therefore suspect that the procedure we have established could be extended to most alluvial rivers.
-Globally it has been observed that the threshold theory well predicts the exponent of the regime equation (Eq.
+Globally it has been observed that the threshold theory well predicts the

+- 345 exponent of the regime equation (Eq.
 6), however the prefactor may vary significantly depending on the grain size distribution, turbulent friction coefficient and the critical shield parameter (Métivier et al., 2017).
 It is therefore suggested to modify this regime curve from the measurement of width, discharge and grain size of a individual threads of alluvial channels in the field before applying it to the rivers of different climatic regime.
-Further it should be noted that our regime curve relates to the measurement of hydraulic geometry of individual threads of braided and meandering rivers, therefore it is applicable only at the thread scale.
+Further it should be noted that our regime curve relates to the measurement of hydraulic geometry of individual threads of braided and meandering rivers, therefore it is applicable only at - 350 the thread scale.
 Since the resulting regime curve is non linear, estimating discharge across a transect in a braided river from the aggregated width will be different from the one obtained after the summation of discharges of the individual threads.